Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   Always store the sensitive information in an encrypted form and provide a plaintext version of it on a need-only basis.
 - If you have many consumers in your database, do not export or manage them using decK.
-Declarative configuration is only for configuration.
-  It is not meant for the end-user data which can easily grow into hundreds of thousands or millions.
+Declarative configuration is only meant for entity configuration.
+It is not meant for end-user data, which can easily grow into hundreds of thousands or millions of records.
 - Always run a `deck diff` command before running a `deck sync` to ensure that the change works properly.
 - Adopt a [CI-driven configuration](/deck/{{page.kong_version}}/guides/ci-driven-configuration) practice.